robamu-org/tmtccmd/docs/cfdp.rst

 CCSDS File Delivery Protocol (CFDP)
 ====================================

-The `tmtccmd` package offers some high-level CCSDS File Delivery Protocol (CFDP) components to perform file transfers according to the `CCSDS Blue Book 727.0-B-5`_.
+The ``tmtccmd`` package offers some high-level CCSDS File Delivery Protocol (CFDP) components to perform file transfers according to the `CCSDS Blue Book 727.0-B-5`_.
 The underlying base packet library used to generate the packets to be sent is the `spacepackets`_ library.
-The basic idea of CFDP is to convert files of any size to a stream of packets called packet data units (PDU).
-CFPD has an unacknowledged and acknowledged mode, with the option to request a transaction closure.
+The basic idea of CFDP is to convert files of any size into a stream of packets called packet data units (PDU).
+CFPD has an unacknowledged and acknowledged mode, with the option to request a transaction closure for the unacknowledged mode.
 Using the unacknowledged mode with no transaction closure is applicable for simplex communication paths, while the unacknowledged mode with closure is the easiest way to get a confirmation of a successfull file transfer, including a CRC check on the remote side to verify file integrity.
-Currently, this library only supports the unacknowledged mode.
+The acknowledged mode is the most complex mode which includes multiple mechanism to ensure succesfull packet transaction even for unreliable connections, including lost segment detection.
+As such, it can be compared to a specialized TCP for file transfers with remote systems.

 The core of these high-level components are the :py:class:`tmtccmd.cfdp.handler.dest.DestHandler` and the :py:class:`tmtccmd.cfdp.handler.source.SourceHandler` component.
 These model the CFDP